 How is Bipolar TURP Different from Traditional TURP?

 Bipolar TURP refers to the technology of using bipolar instruments during resection of prostate tissue.
 Traditional TURP uses monopolar technology.
 Traditional monopolar technology requires the use of glycine or water during the procedure, which are associated with significant risks, in particular, excessive accumulation of glycine or water in the body leading to potentially dangerous side effects known as the TURP syndrome.

-The advantages of bipolar TURP is that saline can be used during the procedure which is a much safer option, virtually eliminating the risk of TURP syndrome.
+The advantage of bipolar TURP is that saline can be used during the procedure which is a much safer option, virtually eliminating the risk of TURP syndrome.
 As a result, larger and more complicated prostate glands can be treated with bipolar TURP as the urologist can spend more time in the operating room.
-An additional benefit of bipolar TURP has increased the efficacy of evaporation of prostate tissue if evaporation is the desired.
+An additional benefit of bipolar TURP has increased the efficacy of the evaporation of prostate tissue if evaporation is desired.

 How is Bipolar TURP different from Greenlight Laser?

 With bipolar TURP, tissue can be resected as well as evaporated.
 When tissue is resected, a specimen is obtained for evaluation by a pathologist.
-Greenlight laser only allows evaporation of tissue.
+Greenlight laser only allows the evaporation of tissue.
 Because no lens is needed during the procedure, surgical vision is improved in Bipolar TURP procedure.

 An obvious advantage of bipolar TURP is for patients with elevated PSA or at increased risk for harboring prostate cancer.
 About 10% of men who undergo TURP are found to have prostate cancer in the specimen.
 While most cancers discovered during TURP are less aggressive, sometimes more aggressive cancers can be found.